Setters

 The values of few setters are auto-filled when the package is fetched(/updated).

-Package consumers need not invoke kpt cfg set
+Package consumers need not invoke kpt cfg set on them explicitly.

 gcloud configs